Update: As of 24th May 2019, Lendy has gone into administration. Read more here:

 Lendy (formally known as Saving Stream) offers investment in loans secured against property, with a max LTV (loan-to-value) of 70%.
 For borrowers (typically property related businesses) they provide bridging loans and development finance via the sister site Lendy Finance from 0.65% per month.
 They have grown quickly and are now one of the larger P2P platforms, with more than £266million lent out to date.

-Expected Returns: 7%-12%.
+Expected Returns: N/A

-Provision Fund: Yes.
+Provision Fund: N/A

-Minimum Investment: None
+Minimum Investment: N/A

-Innovative Finance ISA: Not Yet.
+Innovative Finance ISA: N/A

 Note: at the end of March 2017 Saving Stream rebranded as ‘Lendy’.
 This review still calls the platform ‘Saving Stream’, but is relevant to Lendy as nothing much has changed to how the platform actually works.